luk3yx/minetest-lurkcoin/README.md

 you get from the lurkcoin website, and should not contain leading or trailing spaces.

+## What is a "lurkcoin"?

+lurkcoin is a cross-server (possibly cross-game in the future) money transfer system.

+If you're interested in how it works, ask/nag me to finish this FAQ.

+### But what if someone on one server cheats with creative?

+There are limits, and exchange rates are updated in realtime (and change depending on how much you are trying to transfer) to try and prevent creative money and imbalanced economies.
+There are also logs of cross-server transactions, if you suspect fraud, PM me on IRC if possible (Freenode or xeroxIRC).

 ## API

 The following lurkcoin-specific functions and variables exist: